fabiuslongo/pycaspar/README.md

 At_IN(Be_VBZ(Robert_NNP(x3), __), Home_NN(x5))
 ```

-In the presence of such a clauses in the Clauses KB, the execution of the above command will be successful.
+ the execution of the above command will be successful.
 The logic reasoning achieved by eval_cls could also involve a Conceptual _Nested_ Reasoning, taking in
 account of the config.ini settings.